 Seating accommodation at the park has improved from the uncovered stand seating 1000 spectators in 1912 to the present four stands seating 9704.
 With capacity for approximately 10,000 standing on the embankment, the park can hold a crowd of about 19,700.

-Find your seat on our GIS website and see the view you will have.
+Find your seat on the map below and see the view you will have.